lishiqianhugh/GlobalTomo/README.md

 python train.py --config-name='acoustic_velocity_MLP'
 ```
 ## Download the data
-To access the data, please click this <a href="https://forms.gle/wC1mLULDmoQYpugo8">link</a> and fill the request form.
+To access the data, please click this <a href="https://huggingface.co/datasets/lishiqianhugh/globaltomo">link</a>.